dotnet/arcade/Documentation/CorePackages/AsyncPublishing.md

     - **Do not include** - Specific storage accounts or resources.
 For example, the manifest should not identify the specific 'dotnetcli' storage account as the target for blobs, as an internal CLI release will want to push to an internal dev release account, while a public dev release will push to the dotnetcli storage account.
 These details should be abstracted in a way that allows for interpretation based on the *intent* of the build.
 2. At the finalization join point in the build, the BAR/Maestro build upload happens.
 This joins the manifests from various legs into one, then provides that information to Maestro/BAR.
 Initially, the build assets locations are recorded as their intermediate locations.
 3. Maestro/BAR associates the build with a specific channel.
 This can happen either automatically, via a default repo+branch->channel mapping, or manually for a specific build by a user.
-4. Each channel may have a release pipeline associated with it.
+4. Each channel may have a one ore more release pipelines associated with it.
 If a pipeline is associated with the channel, Maestro/BAR triggers the release pipeline associated with the channel on the build that was just assigned to the channel.
 Maestro waits until this release is done to do any additional actions, like subscription updates.
 5. The release pipeline associated with the new build uses the artifacts from the build (one of which is the manifest) to process and push the outputs of this build to appropriate locations.
 At the end of the release pipeline, new outputs locations (e.g. myget, nuget, etc.) and potentially new assets (e.g. checksums) are added to the build's assets. *Note: These new assets can be applied to subscription updates as subscription actions will not have taken place until the build is through the release pipeline.*
 6. Any time a new channel is associated with a build, a release pipeline for that channel may be run.
 This allows for the promotion of builds through channels (e.g. internal dev build -> public release build)